Involuntary Servitude, Apprenticeship, and Slavery of Native Americans in California

 In colonial America, if an apprentice attempted to leave a master without the approval of the court or official who had the legal authority to change or abolish the indenture, then the apprentice was considered a “runaway.”
 When recaptured, they were subject to beatings, and increased years of service added on as a penalty.
 An apprentice could be punished for “neglect or disobedience.”
 For example, in 1723 Boston, a seventeen-year-old Benjamin Franklin was apprenticed to his older brother, James, to become a printer.
 James beat and treated him harshly, created fraudulent indentures, and Benjamin Franklin escaped on a ship sailing to New York, thus becoming a runaway.

-While indentures for non-Indian people in America were voluntary and were usually in some way beneficial to each party, Indian indentures were mainly imposed upon Native people.
-In Rhode Island for example, by the latter half of the eighteenth century, it had become routine to put children of color – either black, Indian, or children of mixed blood heritage – into indentures.
+While indentures for non-Native people in America were voluntary and were usually in some way beneficial to each party, Indigenous indentures were mainly imposed upon Native people.
+In Rhode Island for example, by the latter half of the eighteenth century, it had become routine to put children of color – either Black, Indigenous, or children of mixed blood heritage – into indentures.
 It was also common to do so to children who were perceived to be poor, or due to a perception that there was “disorder” in their family.
-Justification for this needed only to be put forth in a complaint lodged by a non-Indian member of the community in order for it to be accepted as true.
+Justification for this needed only to be put forth in a complaint lodged by a non-Native member of the community in order for it to be accepted as true.
 Often these children were already living in the household of the person who filed the complaint, as they had been born to an indentured woman of that household.
 The records also indicate that in the case of some children, a reason for the indenture is never given – other than a distinction of race – as it was generally assumed that officials had a right to manage the lives of Indian children and other children of color.

 California Indians living along the Pacific Coast from San Diego north to the San Francisco Bay were the first to be exploited for their labor by Franciscan missionaries.
 By 1805, interior tribes fell subject to periodic military and missionary “recruitment” to supply healthy laborers, replacing the sick and rapidly dwindling mission Indians.